Ting A Lings – Christmas Candy with Chow Mein Noodles

 How to Melt Chocolate Chips in the Microwave

-- Microwave at 30 second intervals (no more than that).
+2. Microwave at 30 second intervals to melt candy (no more than that).

 What is going to happen if you do not follow the previous stated steps, and you stick them in the microwave for a minute or two without stirring.
 You will have a burned, stinky nasty mess of burned chocolate chips.
 Ask my sister, Megan.
 I still remember that time she burnt the chocolate chips during 4-H project time.
 Mom sure was mad about that.

-- In a microwave safe bowl, heat chocolate chips, butterscotch chips and almond bark in 30 second intervals, stirring between each until melted and smooth.
+1. In a large bowl, heat chocolate chips, butterscotch chips and almond bark in 30 second intervals, stirring between each until melted and smooth.

-- Drop by tablespoon on waxed paper.
+3. Drop by teaspoonfuls on waxed paper.
 Leave until set and hardened.

 For the full recipe steps and ingredient amounts for No Bake Ting A Lings, scroll to the bottom of this page.